-Michael is an associate in the Firm's Litigation Group with extensive experience in all aspects of civil litigation from pre-litigation counseling through post-trial briefing.
+Michael is an associate in the Firm's Litigation Group with extensive experience in civil litigation from pre-litigation counseling through post-trial briefing.
 He has represented and counseled clients across multiple industries, including banking, healthcare, real estate, motor vehicle manufacturing, medical equipment, energy, oil and gas, telecommunications, hospitality, software engineering and electronics.

 Michael has also been an active participant in pro bono legal services.
-He has previously represented individuals in tax controversies, special education, and family law.
+He has previously represented individuals in tax controversies, special education and family law.

 Professional Activities & Honors